Streamerbot/docs/streamerbot/3.api/1.sub-actions/integrations/vtube-studio/load-model-by-name.md

 ---
-title: Load Model By Name
+title: Load Model by Name
 description: Load a model by name
 parameters:
   - name: Model